Single photoelectron identification with Incom LAPPD 38: Test Setup

 At Jefferson Lab the LAPPD was tested in a dark box using light from a blue LED.
 We chose to use LED produced photons as opposed to laser light to better simulate the typical light distribution on a photosensor in a Cherenkov detector.
 A typical LAPPD pulse as viewed on an oscilloscope is shown in Fig.~\ref{fig:lappdpulseyay}.
 A Hamamatsu multi-anode PMT (maPMT) H12700 was used as witness to the LAPPD test.
 Both devices were placed in a dark box well insulated from ambient light and were tested at the same time.
 The LED was fixed to the top cover of the dark box and kept at the same location for the duration of the test.
 The LED was pulsed by 16 ns wide pulses of variable voltage at a rate of 500 Hz as produced by an Agilent 33522A waveform generator.
 The charge from the LAPPD and the multi-anode PMT was digitized by a 16-channel FADC250 module which samples every 4 ns.
 The data acquisition was triggered by the pulse that drove the LED.
 Fig.~\ref{fig:trigger} shows a typical pulse used to drive the LED while Fig.~\ref{fig:trigger_2} shows the trigger signal and LAPPD signals on an oscilloscope.

 Several test configurations were used to identify single-photoelectron signals.
-First one quarter of the LAPPD photocathode was exposed to LED light, then individual pixels (2.5 by 2.5 cm areas) one at a time and finally two adjacent pixels together.
-When individual pixels were exposed to light a collimation of $\approx$75$\%$ of each pixel's area was used (only 25$\%$ of the area corresponding to a readout pixel was exposed to light) as this yielded better resolution for single photoelectron identification.
+First one quarter of the LAPPD photocathode was exposed to LED light (the quarter was selected by masking the face of the LAPPD from light except for one quadrant), then individual pixels (2.5 by 2.5 cm areas) one at a time and finally two adjacent pixels together.
+When individual pixels were exposed to light a masking of $\approx$75$\%$ of each pixel's area was used (only 25$\%$ of the area corresponding to a readout pixel was exposed to light) as this yielded better resolution for single photoelectron identification.
 For each test configuration the LED voltage was varied in incremental steps as means of varying the probability for single-photoelectron production for both the LAPPD and the maPMT.
 For each LED voltage setting a run of 200,000 triggers was taken.
 The maPMT test results were monitored throughout the test to check the functionality of the setup.